CynderTech/payments-via-paymongo-for-woo/readme.txt

 1. Activate the plugin.
 2. From the left sidebar, navigate to **WooCommerce** > **Settings** > **Payments**.
-3. Look for the **Card Payments via PayMongo** option and click the **Set Up** button.
+3. Choose a payment option and click the **Set Up** button associated to it.
-    * **Note:** The main API key settings of the whole plugin is inside the card payment option subsection. **You need to configure the plugin in this section even though you're not gonna accept credit/debit card payments through PayMongo**.
+    * **Note:** The plugin settings starting from API settings is shared. **You need to configure the plugin once with any payment option and just enable any number of payment options**.

 **Test Configuration** *(Optional but highly recommended)*